mcmonkey4eva/OpenTKMapMaker/README.md

 Backspace/Delete to delete selected entities

+### Tips

+Keep entities small.
+If you want a really big cuboid, make it up of ten smaller cuboids.
+This is to prevent transparency errors.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.